Manx shearwater: Distribution and habitat

-During the breeding season birds regularly commute between their colony and offshore feeding grounds that can be up to 1,500 km away.
+During the breeding-season birds regularly commute between their colonies and offshore feeding grounds that can be up to 1,500 km away.
 For example, adult Manx shearwaters rearing their chick on the west coast of Ireland have been observed to travel all the way to the Mid-Atlantic Ridge to feed when the conditions are right.

 The breeding colonies are deserted from July to March, when the birds migrate to the South Atlantic, wintering mainly off Brazil and Argentina, with smaller numbers off southwest South Africa.

 Juvenile birds undertake their first migration without their parents.
 Only a few days after leaving the nest, these birds can already travel up to 2000 km.
 The journey south can be over 10000 km, so a 50-year-old bird has probably covered over a million km (600,000 mi) on migration alone.
 The migration also appears to be quite complex, containing many stopovers and foraging zones throughout the Atlantic Ocean.
 Ornithologist Chris Mead estimated that a bird ringed in 1957 when aged about 5 years and still breeding on Bardsey Island off Wales in April 2002 had flown over 8 million km (5 million mi) in total during its 50-year life.

 Manx shearwaters are able to fly directly back to their burrows when released hundreds of kilometres away, even inland.